Hugh-Kumbi/Cybersecurity-Portfolio/VII. IDS & SIEM/Instructions.md

 You are a security analyst working at the e-commerce store Buttercup Games.
 You've been tasked with identifying whether there are any possible security issues with the mail server.
 To do so, you must explore any failed SSH logins for the root account.

 ## Step-By-Step Instructions

-Follow the instructions and answer the following questions to complete the activity.

 ### Step 1: Access Supporting Materials